XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response

-  summary_only: false # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+  summary_only: false, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.

+  search_term: 'searchTerm=Joe Bloggs' # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
 }

 begin